 An email with a sleek, uncluttered layout will present your nonprofit’s news in a reader-friendly way.
 Most email service providers offer a variety of professional templates that take care of that for you.
-Some only give you access to a handful of options, but Campaign Monitor customers have access to email templates that offer fresh designs fit for every nonprofit.

 Your headline should both describe the content of your email and grab your reader’s attention.
-Your first line should stand out in style, and keep your reader engaged with the rest of the email.
-With statistics out there stating that most people will only spend 15 seconds reading your email, and most online readers will only actually read 20% of content, the headline is your greatest asset to draw people in.
+Your first line should stand out in style and keep your reader engaged with the rest of the email.
+With statistics out there stating that most people will only spend 15 seconds reading your email and most online readers will only actually read 20% of content, the headline is your greatest asset to draw people in.

 If your email has multiple paragraphs of text, consider adding bullets or subheadings to make it easier to read.
 Keep in mind that 79% of readers scan content rather than read it word for word, so organization is vital.
 Using subheadings and bulleted lists preserves the scannability of your email.

-Make sure every email has a call to action—ideally a button after a header or body text.
+Make sure every email has a call to action, ideally a button after a header or body text.
 Buttons not only make a call to action stand out, but they’ve become instantly recognizable to subscribers as places they should click.

-For most of your nonprofit’s emails you’ll probably use the word “donate” or something similar as the primary call to action.
+For most of your nonprofit’s emails, you’ll probably use the word “donate” or something similar as the primary call to action.

 Donors will connect the images they see to the support they’ve given and the work you’re doing.
 Not only does this make them want to continue supporting your nonprofit, but it builds deep and lasting relationships with your donors.
-And because giving is so relational, this will create relational dividends into the future of your fundraising.
+And, because giving is so relational, this will create relational dividends into the future of your fundraising.

-As you might suspect, an open rate measures the amount of supporters that opened your email.
+An open rate measures the amount of supporters that opened your email.
 The average open rate for nonprofits varies, but typically hovers around 16%.
 This metric will give you insights into the quality of your subject lines, if you’re sending too many emails, or if your content is appropriate for your subscribers.